 Earth Day is a day that is intended to inspire awareness and appreciation for the Earth’s natural environment.
 Earth Day was first observed in the US on April 22, 1970.
 It is now celebrated Internationally in April.
 For more info go to the Earth Day Network .

-Twice a year, KWCB in coordination with Wakulla County and ESG Services host our amnesty day at 340 Trice Lane.
-This event brings an average of 275 vehicles through the facility to offload household waste from a single light bulb to anything with a plug.
+Twice a year in April and October, KWCB in coordination with Wakulla County, Jefferson County and US Ecology hosts our amnesty day at 318 Shadeville Rd..
+This event brings an average of 300+ vehicles through the facility to offload household waste.
 For more information contact us or click on the link above.

 Arbor Day is a nationally-celebrated observance that encourages tree planting and care.
 Founded by J. Sterling Morton in 1872, it’s celebrated on the last Friday in April.
 Each state does have its own Arbor Day, which is the optimum planting day for trees in your state.
 Florida’s is the 3rd Friday in January.
 For more info go to the Arbor Day Foundation.

 - International Coastal Cleanup | 3rd Saturday in September